allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 This tree contains seven numbers, but we need to visit at most three nodes to find any number.
 The following example visualizes searching for 14.
 We need "3 hops" for such action.
-I used SQL to define the query, in order to think about this tree as if it was an actual database index.
+I used SQL to define the query in order to think about this tree as if it were an actual database index.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-bigger-searching.webp"
 alt="Searching for single node within Binary Search Tree with seven nodes"